nazmifr/TinyXT/README.md

 PC -> XT or AT (PS/2 & DIN5)

-This project is available as a kit or finished product that ships worldwide:
+This project is available as an affordable kit or finished product that ships worldwide: [buy to support my work]()

 ![Mockup of the converter](https://raw.githubusercontent.com/nazmifr/TinyXT/master/converter_mockup.jpg)